 The Pearl Lam Podcast | With Basma Al-Sulaiman

-Pearl Lam (林明珠) engages in a thought-provoking conversation Basma Al-Sulaiman, the founder of BASMOCA (Basma Al-Sulaiman Museum of Contemporary Art).
-They dive deep into the dynamic role of women in Saudi Arabia, highlighting the remarkable advancements Saudi women are achieving in the arts and cultural spheres.
+Pearl Lam (林明珠) engages in a thought-provoking conversation with Basma Al-Sulaiman, founder of BASMOCA (Basma Al-Sulaiman Museum of Contemporary Art).
+Pearl and Basma delve into the dynamic role of Saudi women in society, particularly the extraordinary achievements of Saudi women in the arts and culture.

 Pearl Lam (林明珠): Hello, this is the Pearl Lam Podcast.
 Now I’m sitting at the temporary home of my very dear friend Basma Al-Sulamain and I think the past we have done an FT interview together.
 So now unfortunately her home had a fire and, and at her neighbour home.
 So she could not move in for nine months.